ChampPG/Playbook-Club/README.md

-# Playbook-Club
+# Solid Tortoise Branch
-This is a repo for the ansible-playbook club
+This branch is the SYS265 Final for Joe Eastman.
+From the Group Solid-Toroise (Paul, Oliver, Eric)